Full breakfast

-History and popularity
+History

-Many of the ingredients of a full breakfast have long histories, but "large cooked breakfasts do not figure in English life and letters until the 19th century, when they appeared with dramatic suddenness".
-Across the British Isles and Ireland, early modern breakfasts were often breads served with jams or marmalades, or else forms of oatmeal, porridge or pottage.
+Many of the ingredients of a full breakfast have long histories, but "large cooked breakfasts do not figure in English life and letters until the 19th century during the Victorian era, when they appeared with dramatic suddenness".
+Across Britain and Ireland, early modern breakfasts were often breads served with jams or marmalades, or else forms of oatmeal, porridge or pottage.
 Eggs and bacon started to appear in breakfasts in the seventeenth century, but they were not the only meats consumed in breakfasts at that time.
 The rising popularity of breakfast was closely tied to the rise of tea as a popular morning drink.
 Of note were the lavish breakfasts of the aristocracy, which would centre on local meats and fish from their country estates.

-The fried breakfast became popular in Great Britain and Ireland during the Victorian era.
 Cookbooks were important in the fixing of the ingredients of a full breakfast during this time, and the full breakfast appeared in the best-selling Isabella Beeton's Book of Household Management (1861).
 This new full breakfast was a pared-down version of the country breakfasts of the upper class, affordable to the emergent middle classes and able to be prepared and consumed in a shorter time before a day's work.
 The full breakfast reached its peak of popularity in Edwardian Britain, and despite a decline following the food shortages of World War II, new technologies of food storage and preparation allowed it to become a staple of the working class in the 1950s.
-Since then the full breakfast has declined in popularity as a daily meal, due to perceived concerns about health and its lengthy preparation compared to convenience-food breakfasts.
+Since then the full breakfast has declined in popularity as a daily meal, due to concerns about health and the longer preparation time needed compared to convenience-food breakfasts.
 However, the meal remains popular as an occasional, celebratory or traditional breakfast.

-It is so popular in Great Britain and Ireland that many cafés and pubs offer the meal at any time of day as an "all-day breakfast".
+It is so popular in Britain and Ireland that many cafés and pubs offer the meal at any time of day as an "all-day breakfast".
 It is also popular in many Commonwealth nations.
+It can also often readily be found served in restaurants and cafés in tourist destinations that commonly serve British tourists.
 The full breakfast is among the most internationally recognised British dishes along with bangers and mash, toad in the hole, shepherd's pie, fish and chips, roast beef, Sunday roast, cream tea and the Christmas dinner.